 Relying on outdated visa information is also common.
 For example, Malaysians could visit Canada without a visa before 2002, but citing security concerns, Canada changed the requirements.
 As countries update their rules from time to time, don’t leave things to chance and always check the entry requirements well in advance.

 For many Europeans, travelling to the USA is easy as most European countries are listed in the Visa Wavier Program.
 However, not requiring a visa to the USA doesn’t mean you don’t have to apply for an ESTA (Electronic System for Travel Authorisation).
-In Europe, the European Parliament also plans to launch a similar scheme called ETIAS (European Travel Information and Authorisation System) from January 2021.
+In Europe, the European Parliament also plans to launch a similar scheme called ETIAS (European Travel Information and Authorisation System), which should be in place by the end of 2022.
 The scheme will see that visitors who don’t need a visa to visit the current 26 Schengen member countries will need to apply for ETIAS before travelling.

 With many countries now requiring travellers to apply for a visa online, bogus websites abound.
 Travellers have been – and will continue to be – duped by such fraudulent websites.
 When it comes time to fly, unsuspecting holidaymakers soon find out that their documentation is invalid, potentially costing them their whole holiday.